Carreau/posts/18-planning-an-early-death-for-python-2.md

 communicating your example are Python 3 only.

-You can even avoid mention of Legacy Python in your documentation and assume your users are using Python 3, this will make writing documentation much easier to get right.
+You can even avoid mention of Legacy Python in your documentation and assume your users are using Python 3, this will make writing documentation much easier, and increase the chances to get examples right.

 ### Ask user to reproduce but on up-to-date Python version.